AI • CLI • DeveloperTools

 "description": "Reviews risky changes",

-"prompt": "Focus on bugs, regressions, and edge cases"
+"prompt": "Focus on regressions, edge cases, and missing tests"

 }